-Many people unfortunately overlook the dynamic kinship that SEO and CRO carry, and this is why Big Leap now proudly offers CRO services.
+Many people, unfortunately, overlook the dynamic kinship that SEO and CRO carry, and this is why Big Leap now proudly offers CRO services.
 We understand that SEO alone isn’t going to cut it—adding a robust CRO strategy to your SEO campaign is critical in harnessing the true powers of the web.
 So keep reading, as we jump into all the fine details below.

 What Is SEO?

 SEO is about gaining visibility online.
-In your SEO campaign, you might have extensive keyword and competitor analysis along with content optimization to be better ranked by search engines.
+In your SEO campaign, you might have an extensive keyword and competitor analysis along with content optimization to be better ranked by search engines.
 It helps heighten the quality and quantity of your traffic through organic search engine results.